Here we set out how to define a policy on what an abusive customer looks like and how the contact centre can guard itself against them.

-It will also help management to prepare for the next stage of dealing with an abusive customer, the follow-up call.
+It will also help management to prepare for the next stage of dealing with this customer, the follow-up call.

 The Follow-Up Call

-Simply ignoring an incident with an abusive customer can be unfair to the advisor who was subjected to the abuse.
+Simply ignoring an incident with a customer can be unfair to the advisor who was subjected to the abuse.

-However, refusing to do business with an abusive customer is an unconvincing strategy that can hinder the reputation of the brand.
+However, refusing to do business with customers is an unconvincing strategy that can hinder the reputation of the brand.